 Bespoke custom applications and tools built for clients as project-based engagements.
 Includes automation tools, operational dashboards, client portals, and workflow systems built on the DX System architecture.

 Select Nucleus Blocks and DX System frameworks have the potential to be productised as licensable tools or templates for other agencies, internal teams, or training programmes.
-Pending DEC-003 classification and IP framework for licensed products.
+DEC-003 resolved: DX Blueprint = $79 USD.
+IP classification framework for licensed Nucleus products under WG-21.1.

 Development and management of international payment products — listed as a Key Activity in the Business Model Canvas.
 Reflects Webgold's capability in Caribbean payment infrastructure and eCommerce systems (CAP-07).